Shift from application-centric to data-centric to enable your organization to develop more efficient and successful Enterprise Information Systems.

 About Dave

-Dave McComb is the author of the bestseller, Software Wasteland, and the President and co-founder of Semantic Arts, a consulting firm that helps organizations uncover the meaning of the data from their information systems.
-For 20 years, Semantic Arts has helped firms of all sizes in this endeavor, including Procter & Gamble, Goldman Sachs, Schneider-Electric, Lexis Nexis, Dun & Bradstreet and Morgan Stanley.
+Dave McComb is the President and co-founder of Semantic Arts, a consulting firm that helps organizations uncover the meaning in the data from their information systems.
+For 18 years, Semantic Arts has helped firms of all sizes in this endeavor, including Procter & Gamble, Goldman Sachs, Schneider-Electric, Lexis Nexis, Dun & Bradstreet and Morgan Stanley.
 Prior to Semantic Arts, Dave co-founded Velocity Healthcare, where he developed and patented the first fully model driven architecture.
 Prior to that, he was part of the problem.